dotnetAbhi/Expense_Tracker/README.md

 🚀 Features

-Add new expenses with amount, category, date, and description.
+Add new expenses with amount, category, date, and description

 View all expenses in a structured format